Mini-Guide: What to do and what not in Istanbul- June 6, 2012

 I may have left some stuff out.
 Do feel free to ask if there is something specific you want to know.
 If you plan to go to Istanbul in the near future, have loads of fun!
 And if you don’t, do put in on your list.
 It’s worth it!

-Posted on June 6, 2012, in Uncategorized and tagged advice, currency, Dont's, Dos, food, IStnabul, itinerary, shopping, sightseeing, tips, tours, transport, travelogue.
+Posted on June 6, 2012, in Travel & Experiences and tagged advice, currency, Dont's, Dos, food, IStnabul, itinerary, shopping, sightseeing, tips, tours, transport, travelogue.
 Bookmark the permalink.
 4 Comments.